Adventure to the Primeval Forest: Bjornlandet National Park (Updated)

 About Bjornlandet National Park

-Many of the old pine trees in these primeval forests are about 180 years old, and some are even older!
-Take a step back into time as you hike through this wonderful wilderness and see how nature is when it’s barely touched by man.
-Several fires have happened in this enchanting area, which have left scars on many of the trees.
-The last fire was in 1831 and as you hike the trails, you’ll see some charred stumps and some living trees marked from the rampaging of a fire.
+These woods are full of old pine trees.
+Many of them are about 180 years old, and some are even older!
+You can feel like you’re going back in time as you hike through this beautiful forest.
+You’ll see how nature is when people don’t touch it much.
+This beautiful spot has been through several fires that have left scars on many of the trees.
+When you walk along the trails, you’ll see some charred stumps and growing trees that were there before the fire.
+The last fire happened in 1831.

 Trail in Björnlandet National Park